Michal-Kolomanski/Michal-Kolomanski/README.md

 <br>
 <br>

-## When I'm not in front of a screen, you'll probably find me:
+## When I’m not in front of a screen, you’ll probably find me:
 - 🏃 Running
 - 🚴 Cycling
 - 🏊 Swimming